CPT (F-1 Students)

 Curricular Practical Training (CPT) is a benefit of F-1 immigration status that permits off-campus employment which is an integral part of an established curriculum or which is required for graduation for all students in a particular educational program.

 CPT is typically authorized to allow a student to complete an internship, practicum or field experience that is necessary for degree completion or that will help the student satisfy the academic objectives of the program.
-An internship which is not required by a student’s degree program but may be completed on an elective basis will be approved for CPT only if all of the below criteria are met:
+Students in F-1 status are not eligible to begin any type of off-campus employment, whether it is paid or unpaid, without prior authorization.

-The student must have been lawfully enrolled as a full-time student for at least one full academic year (9 months) with the exception of graduate students enrolled in programs that require participation in training prior to the completion of one full academic year.
-In limited circumstances, authorized part-time study may count towards this eligibility requirement.
-This situation should be discussed with an advisor at International Student and Scholar Services (ISSS).
+- The student must have been lawfully enrolled full-time for at least one full academic year (9 months) with the exception of graduate students enrolled in programs that require participation in training prior to the completion of one full academic year.

 Qualifying curricular practical training courses MUST: